Vaccination of people above 18 in K'taka may be delayed: Health Minister | Health

 According to him, the Serum Institute has the capacity to produce five to six crore doses in a month while the Hyderabad-based Bharat Biotech can produce one to 1.5 crore doses.

-Russia's Sputnik has given licence to Dr Reddy's Laboratory to produce the vaccine but they have not informed the government officials when they will be able to supply it.
+Russia's Sputnik has given licence to Dr Reddy's Laboratory to produce the vaccine but they have not informed the government officially when they will be able to supply it.

+To a question, when the vaccination for people above 18 years may start, Sudhakar said he would not be able to give the exact dates.

+''I cannot guess the date.
+I will prefer to tell the people about the date only after receiving the consignment from the vaccine manufacturing countries.
+I will not predict how many weeks it may take,'' the minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)